Why?

 Any strong, well maintained quality bicycle will be good enough to travel in tropical countries.
 We have chosen the MTB-type with the smaller 26 inch wheels with Schwalbe Marathon tyres (puncture proof).
 We use simple gears that can be repaired in every country (sorry Rohloff) and V-brakes instead of modern liquid brake systems (leaking oil after damage).
 Imagine that the Airline ground personnel usually throw your bike in the plane or put 5 heavy Samsonite suitcases on top of your bike.
 It is important that your bike is surviving the flight with little damage.

-The advantages of MTB bikes are:
+advantages of MTB bikes are:

 -broad tyres, comfortable to take sandy dirt roads